Moving home – dealing with your energy supply

 You’re likely to benefit from replacing the prepayment meter with a normal meter that lets you pay for energy after you use it rather than in advance.
 This is because:

-you pay more - the cheapest prepayment meter deal costs you an average of £235 a year more than the cheapest direct debit deal
+you pay more - even the cheapest prepayment meter deal costs you more than the cheapest direct debit deal

 you have the added effort of going to the shops to top up your meter